Marvel's WandaVision on Disney Plus a delightful, imaginative superhero soap utterly unlike anything in the MCU (in the best way)

 After a pandemic-enforced absence disrupting 10 years of Marvel dominance at the box office, the familiar Marvel ident that opens the show is bound to provoke feelings among fans with its glimpses of Iron Man, Captain America and the other beloved Avengers.
 Which is ironic, because what follows is so unlike anything the MCU has ever seen before.

 In the best possible way.
 Served up in breezy half-hour chunks, WandaVision is a surreal delight.
-It's Marvel going off on a bizarre but confidently delivered tangent, bringing back familiar characters in a fresh and imaginative way.
+The retro sitcom stylings see Marvel going off on a bizarre but confidently delivered tangent, bringing back familiar characters in a fresh and imaginative way.

 Olsen and Bettany are a winning double act, finally given more room than any overstuffed MCU movie has previously afforded their characters.
 Olsen is enchanting as the powerful magic-maker who can barely function in "normal" life, while Bettany is a delight as the gangling android serving a variety of adorable faces.
 The pair expertly shift between wacky comedy and tantalizing emotion.